dolamroth/starlette-web/docs/common/authorization_permissions.md

 **Authentication backend** accepts HttpConnection instance (Request/Websocket) and returns an instance of user or an AnonymousUser.
 It also seeds request scope with user instance.
-It is a shallow copy of authentication backend from DRF.
+It is a shallow copy of authentication backend from Django Rest Framework.
 As to the latest version of starlette_web, you may only set a single backend on an endpoint.

 **Permission class** accepts request and determines, whether user have respective permissions.